About Ewing sarcoma

 The rapid growth spurt that happens during puberty may in some way make bone tissue more vulnerable to cancer.

-Research has also found babies born with an umbilical hernia are three times more likely to develop Ewing sarcoma.
+Research has also found babies born with an umbilical hernia are 3 times more likely to develop Ewing sarcoma.

 However, the increased risk is still small as only 1 in 110,000 children with an umbilical hernia will go on to develop the condition.